- Outstanding display

 Surprisingly, the back isn’t the grease magnet we’ve come to expect from previous experience with soft-touch plastic.
 It is remarkably resistant to dirt and oil.

 While the screen size hasn’t changed, the dimensions of the Nexus 7 have.
 It is a full 6mm narrower and almost 2mm thinner than before.
-It's a little taller, but the height of a 7-inch tablet doesn’t matter too much: it’s all about the width and thickness.
+It's a little taller, but the height of a tablet doesn’t matter too much: it’s all about the width and thickness.
 And here it trumps most other tablets comfortably.
-It's a considerable 20mm narrower than the iPad mini for example, which means the Nexus 7 2 fits comfortably into a back pocket or inside a jacket and is easier to hold.
+It's a considerable 20mm narrower than the iPad mini for example, which means the new Nexus 7 fits comfortably into a back pocket or inside a jacket and is easier to hold.

 The change in size isn’t the only thing that’s made it a comfortable tablet.
 The Nexus 7 has been put on a strict diet and the 50g it has lost makes it far easier to use and handle for longer periods of time, particularly one-handed.
 The soft edges that run all the way around the Nexus 7 make it an ergonomic tablet, and are a welcome change from its sharp-edged predecessor.
 All good news if you want to use it for prolonged reading sessions.